ppone/docs/accounting/netsuite.md

 3. Enter in the NetSuite account ID, consumer secret, consumer key, token, and token secret for the Invoiced integration created earlier.

 4. Click **Save**.
 NetSuite is now connected!
-Next you will likely want to configure the integration before using it.
+Next you will want to configure the integration before using it.

    [![NetSuite Integration Settings](../img/netsuite-integration-settings.png)](../img/netsuite-integration-settings.png)